 Is it weird to write a post saying that something really shouldn’t have worked, but look, it kind of did?
 Is it irresponsible even?
-I keep pondering why I feel the need to explain all the strikes I had against me for this project.
+I keep wondering why I feel the need to explain all the strikes I had against me for this project.
 I certainly want to be responsible and not give people false hopes that if they try something they will have great success.
 But at the same time, I want to show something that did help my dogs.

 Consider this an attempt to balance out all the posts I have read that say, “I tried desensitization and counterconditioning and it didn’t work” or “Positive reinforcement didn’t work with my dog!”
 Despite many identifiable barriers to success with something I tried, I still got a moderate change for the better in one of my dogs’ quality of life.
 (The others thought it was pretty cool, too.)

-The requirements to perform desensitization and counterconditioning successfully are very straightforward, but can be difficult to do properly in real life.
+The requirements to perform desensitization and counterconditioning successfully are very straightforward but can be difficult to do properly in real life.
 Often, people who fail blame the science.
 So let’s take a look at some of the situations in which the science itself says that the method might fail.

 Challenges of Counter Conditioning

-(you’ll see why I’m not even mentioning desensitization here in a minute)
+(You’ll see why I’m not even mentioning desensitization here in a minute)

-To do counter conditioning successfully, you have to be ultra consistent and careful about pairing the stimulus (in this case, thunder) with the goodie that you hope will create a conditioned positive response (in this case, food).
+To do counter-conditioning successfully, you have to be ultra-consistent and careful about pairing the stimulus (in this case, thunder) with the goodie that you hope will create a conditioned positive response (in this case, food).
 So if the stimulus happens a lot without your being there to provide the food, the dog’s physiology doesn’t get “convinced” that one will always predict the other.
 Likewise, if you run up to your dog and give her the same treat, in the same way, that you have been doing for thunder, but at random times, you will also dilute the predictive value of the thunder.

 There are more nuanced problems.
 If your timing is off and you repeatedly give the goodie before the stimulus, you can get reverse conditioning.
 In this case, that would mean that food predicts thunder.
-Oh oh.
+Oh-oh.
 And if you don’t switch up characteristics of the situation, the dog can attach the response to the wrong thing.
-For example, if you always wear a certain hat when counterconditioning, there is a good chance that the hat is the stimulus, or a necessary part of it.
+For example, if you always wear a certain hat when counterconditioning, there is a good chance that the hat is the stimulus or a necessary part of it.

 And of course, the thunder needs at all times to be under the threshold of stimulus aversiveness for the dog.
 Yeah, right.
 How often does that happen?

 So what this means is that technically, counterconditioning to thunder may be well-nigh impossible.
 Do you get why?
 It’s something we have no control over.
 We can’t cause it, control it, or prevent it from happening.

-What’s Hard About Treating Thunderstorm Phobia?
+What’s Hard About Treating Thunderstorm Phobias and Fears?

 - Unless you are home 24/7, you can’t always be there to pair the thunder with good stuff.
 That can shoot your efforts down before you even get started.

 - The sound is hard to “fake” convincingly using recordings on an audio system.
-Most a speakers aren’t capable of generating the very lowest frequencies.
+Most speakers aren’t capable of generating the very lowest frequencies.
 And I suspect most dogs can distinguish the source of the sound.
 (It’s still probably a good idea to try desensitizing puppies via recordings though.)

 - In a real thunderstorm, you can’t do true desensitization.
 The thunder may start quietly, but it gets loud too fast, and goes unpredictably from louder to softer during the duration of the storm.
 The thunder goes over the threshold of stimulus aversiveness way too fast, i.e., the phobic dog is already scared.